gerhardf1/F3B-Timer/README.md

 # F3BTimer
-The App "F3BTimer" is running on Android mobilephones and acts as a simple Timer for the piCAMTracker (see https://github.com/barney-NG/piCAMTracker).
+The App "F3BTimer" is running on Android mobilephones and acts as a simple Timer for the [piCAMTracker](https://github.com/barney-NG/piCAMTracker).
 Starting with V0.5 the piCAMTracker sends UDP broadcasts when it is powered and in case a "Turn" is detected.
 The App receives the UDP broadcasts and handles a F3B Speed run.

 # F3FTimerRemoteSwitch
-The App "F3FTimerRemoteSwitch" is running on Android mobilephones and can be used instead of piCAMTracker to manually produce "Turn" signals on Base A or B.
+The App [F3FTimerRemoteSwitch](https://github.com/gerhardf1/F3F-Timer/tree/master/F3FTimerRemoteSwitch) is running on Android mobilephones and can be used instead of piCAMTracker to manually produce "Turn" signals on Base A or B.
-It can be found at: https://github.com/gerhardf1/F3F-Timer/tree/master/F3FTimerRemoteSwitch

 # News
 * 2024-06-01: added some informations in case of range problems